BobBuildTool/bob/doc/manual/configuration.rst

 Type: Boolean

-By default any checkoutScript is considered indeterministic.
+By default a ``checkoutScript`` is considered indeterministic.
 The rationale is that extra care must be taken for a script to fetch always the same sources.
 If you are sure that the result of the checkout script is always the same you may set this to ``True``.

-All checkoutSCMs on the other hand are capable of determining automatically whether they are determinstic.
+The ``checkoutDeterministic`` keyword only relates to the ``checkoutScript`` at the same level.
+Each recipe or class must declare the determinism of its ``checkoutScript``.
+If there is no ``checkoutScript`` then ``checkoutDeterministic`` implicitly defaults to ``True``.
+Everything in ``checkoutSCM`` is *not* affected by ``checkoutDeterministic``.
+All SCMs included in Bob will determine their determinism based on the configuration automatically, e.g. using a commit or tag is considered deterministic while using a branch is indeterministic.

 If the checkout is deemed deterministic it enables Bob to apply various optimizations.
-It is also the basis for binary artifacts.
+Deterministic checkouts do not need to be executed every time and binary artifacts can be searched without executing the checkout script at all.

 .. _configuration-recipes-scm: